 Step 2: Gather Your Income Information.
 Often, both parents’ income information is necessary for the proper calculation of child support.
 Be sure to gather:

 Step 3: Calculate Your Support Obligation.
 Many factors can influence your child support payments, but you can actually calculate a rough estimate of your child support obligation on your own.
 For a more accurate calculation relevant to your particular case, consult with one of our child support attorneys.

 Step 4: Enter a Child Support Order.
 A child support order can be entered by agreement between parents (or the parents and the state) or by the court after a hearing.
 Once a support order is established, the court will issue a “wage assignment” and the support will be deducted automatically from the paying parent’s paycheck.

 Step 5: Notify The Other Parent and Court of Income Changes.
 It’s imperative for you to continue to inform the other parent and the court of any substantial changes in income and to exchange any documents you are court-ordered to provide.
 Under circumstances where your income or the other parent’s income may change due to promotions, lay-offs, bonuses, illness or injury, it may be required to modify your support order.
 In this scenario, you might be ordered to provide annual income information to the other parent—do not fail to do this.
 If you fail to report income as ordered by the court, consequences can result in legal fines or imprisonment.

-If you would like to review your support order or learn if you might be able to adjust your payments, or if you have failed to provide the required income information (or have not received it from the other parent as ordered) we would be happy to meet with you for free to discuss your options.
+If you would like to review your support order or learn if you might be able to adjust your payments, or if you have failed to provide the required income information (or have not received it from the other parent as ordered) we would be happy to meet with you to discuss your options.